 - Navigating uncertainty: Because NAD has a published body of case precedent and is staffed by decision makers dedicated to resolving advertising disputes, the outcome is more predictable than a court proceeding where individual judges have crowded dockets of a wide array of cases and different decision-making styles.
 All NAD decisions are available in the searchable Online Archive.
 National partners can purchase an archive subscription at a discounted price.
 The procedures provide advertisers with an automatic right to appeal adverse decisions to the self-regulatory system’s peer review body, the National Advertising Review Board.
 NARB is comprised of 70 members from across the advertising industry.
 Appeals are heard by five-member panels.

 No special form is needed to bring advertising to NAD’s attention.

 Put the query or complaint in writing.

-Enclose originals or photocopies of newspaper or magazine ads.
+Enclose originals or photocopies of newspaper, magazine, or social media ads.
 If the advertising was on radio or television, be specific about the name of the product and company, the claims at issue, and where and when (e.g. what program) the advertisement appeared.

 All challenges, including any supporting documentation, must be submitted in duplicate hard copy and in an electronic format (including evidentiary exhibits when possible.)
 To help ensure a timely review, challengers should strive to limit the length of their submissions to 20 double-spaced typewritten pages (excluding evidentiary exhibits) and limit the number of issues raised in a challenge to those that are the most significant.

 All challenges made by companies and/or competitors shall be filed together with a check (see below for amount), made payable to the Council of Better Business Bureaus, Inc., as a filing fee to help defray some of the administrative costs associated with the advertising review process.